About owner building

 There are restrictions on the number of projects you can do as an owner builder.
 We can only issue one permit to you every six years.

 In addition, some of the services that are naturally available to homeowners who engage a licensed builder are not accessible to owner builders.
-This includes the use of our dispute resolution services if there is a problem, and access to the Home Warranty insurance scheme.
+This includes access to the Home Warranty insurance scheme.

 No access to Home Warranty insurance

 The Home Warranty insurance, which protects owners against incomplete or defective work, is not available to owner builders.

 Even if the contractor paid an insurance premium to us in error, the work is still uninsurable.